 Safe Working Load

 This includes both static and dynamic loading.
-Generally static loading is required for lifting points, beams and rails and is performed with reference to BS 2853 : 1957.
-Dynamic safe working loads for fall arrest system require a drop test to satisfy the requirements of BS EN 795:2000.
+Generally, static loading is required for lifting points, beams and rails and is performed with reference to BS 2853:1957.
+Dynamic safe working loads for a fall arrest system require a drop test to satisfy the requirements of BS EN 795:2000.

-BS EN 8110 allows for structures to be tested and examined after completion and before final handover if there is question in the design or build quality.
+BS EN 8110 allows for structures to be tested and examined after completion and before final handover if there is a question about the design or build quality.

-Load bearing capacities of floors or stairs usually require universally distributed loads which, dependant on the resources available, can be in the form of kenteledge or water contained within a temporary structure.
+Load-bearing capacities of floors or stairs usually require universally distributed loads which, dependent on the resources available, can be in the form of kentledge or water contained within a temporary structure.

 Shear tested fixings usually fail in a tensile manner and so most tests are pull-out rather than shear testing.